-Born in 1958 in Rhode Island, Michael Flynn began his 33-year Army career as a second lieutenant in military intelligence.
-After three years as intelligence chief of the JSOC in Iran, he returned stateside for top bureaucratic posts, but was forced out as director of the Defense Intelligence Agency in 2014.
+Michael Flynn began his 33-year Army career as a second lieutenant in military intelligence.
+After three years as intelligence chief of the JSOC in Iraq, he returned stateside for top bureaucratic posts but was forced out as director of the Defense Intelligence Agency in 2014.
 Flynn emerged as a strong supporter of presidential candidate Donald Trump in 2016, and was named Trump's national security adviser in November.
 He resigned after 24 days in office over the revelation of his contact with the Russian ambassador, and subsequently faced legal problems related to his lobbying interests and failures to disclose information.
 In December 2017, he pleaded guilty to lying to the FBI about his conversations with the Russian ambassador.

 Michael Thomas Flynn was born in December 1958 in Middletown, Rhode Island.
 One of nine children, he grew up in a busy, but loving Irish Catholic household, with dad Charles, a former Army sergeant, and mom Helen stressing the importance of education.

 Flynn engaged in an array of athletic activities as a child and teenager, from driveway basketball games to surfing.
 He also excelled in football at Middletown High School, leading the team to a Division B state championship in 1976.
 He then enrolled at the University of Rhode Island, where he joined the ROTC program and earned a degree in management science in 1981.